 Unfortunately, degenerative joint disease does not have a cure -- rather, treatments are geared toward improving or maintaining joint mobility and reducing pain.
 Your veterinarian will work with you on a treatment plan to make your dog comfortable.
 This may include:

 - Supplements or a special diet to promote joint health and maximize cartilage production, like Glyco-Flex and Dasuquin for Dogs

-- Painkillers or anti-inflammatory medications, such as Novox or Metacam
+- Painkillers or anti-inflammatory medications, such as Novox, Metacam, or Previcox for dogs.

 - A low-impact exercise regimen or physical therapy (water therapies have shown great promise)